-This is based on staying in good, mid-range accommodation and having a few meals out per week, while making some yourself.
-It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like boat charters or private tours.
+The above cost is based on staying in good, mid-range accommodation and having a few meals out per week, while preparing some yourself.
+It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like adventure sports or private tours.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

-You can expect to spend between €40-€100 a night per couple on accommodation in Greece is usually.
-This will get you a room in a good quality accommodation with a private room and your own bathroom in a 3-4-star hotel or apartment rental.See latest hotel deals in Greece
+You can expect to spend between €40-€100 a night, per couple, on accommodation in Greece.
+This will get you a private room with your own bathroom in a 3-4-star hotel or apartment rental.See latest hotel deals in Greece

-Hostels are, of course, cheaper, but a private room will still cost around €35 per night, for up to two people, with a shared bathroom.
+Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around €35 per night.
 A bed in a dorm room also averages around €15 per night, per person, although there are definitely cheaper options out there.See the highest rated hostels in Greece

 Assuming that you’ll be eating out some of the time, budget at least €40 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €4 for a 500ml bottle and good bottle of wine is around €10, although you can always find cheaper options in the supermarket.
-Milk typically costs around €1 for a two-litre bottle and you can expect to pay around €1 for a loaf of bread.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €4 for a 500ml bottle and good bottle of wine is around €10, from a shop, although there are cheaper options available.
+Milk typically costs around €1 for a two-litre bottle and you can expect to pay around €4 for a cappuccino from a local café.

 A lot of the best things to do in Greece are free.
-However, there definitely are some attractions that cost money – going to a museum or an art gallery are usually around €10 - €20 per person.
+However, there definitely are some attractions that cost money – entry fees to a museum or an art gallery are usually around €10 - €20 per person.
 If you want to do organised day trips or join smaller tour groups to learn more about some of the sites, budget around €80 per activity per person.